 Red chilli powder(you can also replace with green chillies)

-So for the tadka take heat some ghee in a pot(preferably not non stick- use any steel or allumninum).
+So for the tadka heat some ghee in a pot(preferably not non stick- use any steel or alumnium).

 Add the grated ginger and pureed tomatoes.
 Cooked down the tomatoes until they become pastey.
 Now add salt and red chilli powder as per taste.

 Pour the pureed mix.
-Cook on slow gas for about half and hour.
+Cook on slow flame for about half hour.
 Now it depends on your taste how much you wanna cook down.